TheGloriousGenesis/CS_Learning/Core_Python_and_Optimisation_techniques/README.md

 Although python is not strictly typed, having strictly typed conventions helps make the code cleaner to read and minimises bugs.
 This means defining the type of the output of the methods (e.g `def my_method(): -> str`)

+- It is common to create a config module to share configuration in you current module and other modules.
+Just import the module into whatever module you need config on.

 ## Class method and variation annotation

 |Decorator|Definition|